Skip to main content

 Overview

-Allium cepa 'Copra' is Copra onion (Copra yellow storage onion), a biennial grown as an annual for bulb production, 18-24 inches (45-60 cm) tall and 4-6 inches (10-15 cm) wide.
-Globe-shaped bulbs 3-4 inches (7-10 cm) diameter, 8-12 ounces (225-340 g), with golden-bronze papery skins and pungent white flesh.
-A long-day storage onion: requires 14-16 hours of daylight for bulbing (latitudes above 36°N).
-F1 hybrid — seed does not produce true to type.
-Stores 8-10 months at 32-40°F (0-4°C) — one of the longest-storing yellow onions.
-The well-defined thin neck dries completely during curing — the key to long storage.
-Blue-green hollow tubular foliage.
-In the amaryllis family (Amaryllidaceae).
-Pungent raw, mellows when cooked.
+Allium cepa 'Copra' is Copra onion (Copra yellow storage onion), a biennial in the amaryllis family (Amaryllidaceae) grown as an annual for bulb production, reaching 18-24 inches (45-60 cm) tall with a 4-6 inch (10-15 cm) spread.
+The cultivar produces globe-shaped bulbs 3-4 inches (7-10 cm) in diameter weighing 8-12 ounces (225-340 g) with golden-bronze papery skins and pungent white flesh.
+Long-day storage onion that requires 14-16 hours of daylight for bulbing, restricting cultivation to latitudes above 36°N. F1 hybrid — seed does not produce true to type.
+Bulbs hold storage quality 8-10 months at 32-40°F (0-4°C) and rank among the longer-storing yellow onion cultivars.
+The well-defined thin neck dries completely during curing — the thin-neck character is the key to long storage since thicker necks retain moisture and rot during storage.
+Foliage is blue-green hollow tubular.
+Pungent raw, the flavor mellows when cooked.
 Start seed indoors 10-12 weeks before last frost.
 Harvest when 50-75% of tops have fallen and yellowed (100-110 days from transplant).
 Cure 2-4 weeks.
-Not a sweet onion — the pungent flavor is a limitation for raw eating.
-All Allium contain thiosulfates: toxic to dogs, cats, and horses.
-Onion maggot (Delia antiqua) and thrips are primary pests.
+Not a sweet onion — the pungent raw flavor is a tradeoff against the long storage life.
+All Allium contain thiosulfates that are toxic to dogs, cats, and horses.
+Onion maggot (Delia antiqua) and thrips are the primary pests.
 Deer-resistant.
 Full sun.
 Annual.
 Growth rate is moderate.

 Native Range